akash44414/my-portfolio/README.md

 # my-portfolio
-i create a my portfolio by using html and css
+i created  my portfolio by using html and css. i learn a lot from this project..
 # name
-akash srivastava
+Akash Srivastava
 # college
-Axis institute of higher education.
+Axis institute of higher education (AIHE).